mdvanes/polygram/BLOG.md

 If you're adventurous, don't need any [existing Polymer 2 elements](https://www.webcomponents.org/) and don't need to run production stop reading here and use Polymer 3.
 If you need Polymer 2 read on, but be warned that it won't be pretty.

-**TL;DR to use TypeScript with Polymer use [typescript-batch-compiler](https://github.com/mdvanes/typescript-batch-compiler) or even better [twc](https://github.com/Draccoz/twc).**
+**TL;DR to use TypeScript with Polymer 2 use [typescript-batch-compiler](https://github.com/mdvanes/typescript-batch-compiler) or even better [twc](https://github.com/Draccoz/twc).**

 ## Webpack

+For this experiment I will use my existing Polygram project and the result will be available in the [TypeScript branch](https://github.com/mdvanes/polygram/tree/TypeScript).

 The first challenge is to use Webpack with Polymer 2.
 Although not strictly necessary for TypeScript compilation, it would make sense for importing HTML as modules.
 Fortunately, [Rob Dodson himself](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) wrote an article [How to use Polymer with Webpack](http://robdodson.me/how-to-use-polymer-with-webpack/).
 It even mentions TypeScript!
-The article introduces the Webpack loader [https://github.com/webpack-contrib/polymer-webpack-loader](https://github.com/webpack-contrib/polymer-webpack-loader) and explains how it extracts the JavaScript from the HTMl of Polymer elements and eventually combines everything into one JavaScript file.
-I was basically able to copy the webpack.config.js and index.ejs and that would compile.
-I moved my [custom elements](https://github.com/mdvanes/polygram/tree/webpack) from the root of the project to the src dir and I had to modify the paths to the bower_components and it would basically work.
+The article introduces the Webpack loader [https://github.com/webpack-contrib/polymer-webpack-loader](https://github.com/webpack-contrib/polymer-webpack-loader) and explains how it extracts the JavaScript from the HTML of Polymer elements and eventually packages everything into one JavaScript file.
+I was basically able to copy the webpack.config.js and index.ejs from his demo project, place it into Polygram and that would compile.
+I moved my
+[custom elements](https://github.com/mdvanes/polygram/tree/TypeScript) from the root of the project to the src dir and I had to modify the paths to the bower_components and it would basically work.

-The most important exception is Redux, the redux-mixin.html can't resolve the PolymerRedux.html dependency.
+The most important exception is Redux, the redux-mixin.html can't resolve the PolymerRedux.html dependency (in bower_components/polymer-redux/polymer-redux.html).
 The polymer-webpack-loader should resolve this, but runtime it logs `Uncaught ReferenceError: PolymerRedux is not defined`.
-The loader seems to import the HTML element that goes into the `template` element, but not the JavaScript variables that go into the `script` element.
+E.g. for src/polygram-app.html, the loader seems to import the HTML elements that are used in the `template` element, but not the JavaScript variables that are used in the `script` element.

-The PolymerRedux code is distributed as JavaScript wrapped in a `script` tag in mainly one file, so it would be easy to extract it into a JavaScript file.
-Or even to import `polymer-redux/src/index.js` instead of `polymer-redux/polymer-redux.html`
-(this does not work because it is uncompiled and misses external dependencies that are not installed in bower_components).
+The PolymerRedux code is distributed as JavaScript wrapped in a `script` tag in mainly one file, so it would be easy to extract it to a JavaScript file.
+Or even to import `polymer-redux/src/index.js` instead of `polymer-redux/polymer-redux.html` (although index.js is uncompiled and misses external dependencies that are not installed in bower_components because they are development dependencies of polymer-redux).
 For now, I just comment out the Redux dependencies.

-The article uses Babel and import from npm modules.
-Was easy to migrate, but loses polyserve / the poly serve/demo pages / polylint still possible? wct still possible?
-Lazy loading PRPL? @
+It is already clear now that the result from Webpack will be one huge bundle.js that inlines all JavaScript and HTML dependencies.
+This means using the [PRPL pattern](https://www.polymer-project.org/2.0/toolbox/prpl) will not be possible in this workflow, nor will it be possible to have standalone Polymer components and the accompanying Polymer demo pages.

 ## Adding ts-loader

-Normally, to migrate from JavaScript to TypeScript with Webpack, it would be enough to add the [ts-loader] to the Webpack config and to rename the JavaScript files to TypeScript files.
+Normally, to migrate a Webpack project from JavaScript to TypeScript, it would be enough to add the [ts-loader](https://github.com/TypeStrong/ts-loader) to the Webpack config and to rename the JavaScript files to TypeScript files.

 So I started with changing the extension for the bootstrapping index.js and adding .ts as a resolved extension: